 I can’t afford to spend more on technology

-20 years ago, there was probably a ratio of four draftsman to one architect.
-Now, through the use CAD and BIM, we’ve seen that drop down to a one-to-one ratio or lower.
+20 years ago, there was probably a ratio of four draftsmen to one architect.
+Now, through the use of CAD and BIM, we’ve seen that drop down to a one-to-one ratio or lower.
 If you’re like me, you’d like to grow your business two or three-fold, but if you could do that without more staff, that would be an ideal situation.
 Investing in the right systems — and the right governance framework to use them correctly — enables your team to be more effective and efficient.

 In summary, these are only some of the myths limiting growth in design businesses today.
 It’s ok, even necessary, to be idealistic about the value of design, but you can only practice that belief if you run your business effectively and efficiently, to make a profit, and grow.